mcPrefect/cafePOS/README.md

 - **API Gateway** for frontend to access multiple services through a single endpoint

 Our current EventBus demonstrates the publish-subscribe pattern that would scale to a message broker in a distributed system.

+### Connection to Our Architecture

+As shown in our architecture diagram, the EventBus sits in the Application layer and acts as a connector between components.
+It already decouples the Presentation layer from direct domain access by using events and application services.
+When domain events occur (such as `OrderPaid`), application services react to them through the EventBus.

+This design means the EventBus is the natural seam where we would introduce network boundaries if we needed to partition into services.
+The Repository pattern (with `OrderRepository` interface and `InMemoryOrderRepository` implementation) is another clear seam - we could swap the implementation for a database or even a REST client calling an external Order Service without changing any domain code.

 ## Build & Run